01About me

 2017

-Job: Instructor.
-Task: Student sports association's weekly football group.
+Task: Coaching the student sports association's weekly football group.

 Ystävällinen Jalkapalloklubi (Joensuu)